-Eleven years ago, I was brought onto a team tasked with developing a series of online courses based on the company’s in-house experts.
+Eleven years ago, I was on a team tasked with developing a series of online courses based on the company’s in-house experts.
 They were about to launch the program in an externally-facing learning platform with the idea that this would become a free resource to end users over time.
-The key to the courses is that they focused on theories and best practices in the specific industry and would be free to anyone who registered via an online form that provided some basic information.
-Vendor neutral courses although we were transparent about who was delivering them.
+The key to the courses is they focused on theories and best practices in the specific industry and would be free to anyone who registered via an online form that asked the user for basic information.

 Eleven years later, as the evolution of the program continued, more association recognition, global sustainability awards, strategic corporate relationships, and translation into 14 languages helped us achieve 1 Million courses taken and 600,000+ registered users!

 Despite the level of education or experience, professionals are continually seeking new ways to learn and grow, and to have a “hands on” experience that is relevant to their jobs.

 All countries, all levels of an organization, and in all company sizes.
 Some countries can’t get access to formal learning, or don’t have the resources, so the free online access leveled the playing field for many for the first time.

 3. Talent and skill in practical form is needed ongoing:

 And isn’t always found in formal education---users come for career advancement, promotion, to remain competitive, to keep up with their staff, to learn where the industry is moving and learn the most current theories and practices in their industry.

 4. People naturally look to organisations with high levels of expertise and knowledge: